EDB-Accelerator/Infant-Crying-Detection/README.md

 K. Lee, L. Henry, M. Brotman, F. Pereira, “Infant Crying Detection Algorithm,” GitHub repository, National Institute of Mental Health, June 14, 2024.
 [Online].
 Available: https://github.com/EDB-Accelerator/Infant-Crying-Detection.
 [Accessed: Day-Month-Year].

-## 📉 Using the Algorithm
-Start with this image to understand the algorithm's output distinctions:

 ## 🌱 Background
 The development of this algor ithm is inspired and based on prior work accessible at [AgnesMayYao/Infant-Crying-Detection](https://github.com/AgnesMayYao/Infant-Crying-Detection), which provides a foundational framework for our enhancements using PyTorch.